Formulate A Dichotomous Question With Accompanying Instruction: Complete Guide

 Here's my honest advice after years of working with surveys and questionnaires:

 Use "N/A" or "Not Applicable" when appropriate.
-It costs you nothing to add and prevents people from lying to get through your survey And it works..
+It costs you nothing to add and prevents people from lying to get through your survey.

 Consider the order effect.
 In a list of yes/no questions, "yes" responses become more likely as people get tired.
 This is called acquiescence bias.
-Mix up the direction of your questions (some where "yes" is positive, some where "yes" is negative) to cancel this out.
+Mix up the direction of your questions (some where "yes" is positive, some where "yes" is negative) to cancel this out And that's really what it comes down to..

 Match the question to your analysis plan.
 If you need to know how much someone agrees, don't use a dichotomous question.
 If you just need to know whether they agree, yes/no is perfect.
-Know what you're going to do with the data before you collect it That alone is useful..
+Know what you're going to do with the data before you collect it Not complicated — just consistent..

 FAQ